/ Peoria Work Accident Lawyer

 Understanding Workers’ Compensation in Illinois

-Beyond Workers’ Comp in Peoria
+What Happens When Workers’ Comp Falls Short in Peoria

 While workers’ compensation can handle many injuries, it often falls short to meet all your financial and personal needs, especially if your injury leads to long-term disability or affects your ability to resume normal employment.
 What many people don’t realize is that they may also have the right to file a separate legal action in addition to their workers’ comp claim.